 Within EOSC-Life, ECRIN, as a co-leader of WP4, is developing and promoting policy recommendations and specifications to work with multi-source environments, as well as proposing solutions that enable secure federated storage for, access to, and sharing of sensitive health data for research purposes.Website

 The European Marine Biological Resource Centre (EMBRC-ERIC) is a pan-European Research Infrastructure for marine biology and ecology research.
-It provides researchers a variety of unique resources that are custom to the demand of the user and is a driver in the development of blue biotechnologies, supporting both fundamental and applied research activities for sustainable solutions in the food, health and environmental sectors.
+It provides researchers with a variety of unique resources that are customised to meet user demands.
+It also drives the development of blue biotechnologies, supporting both fundamental and applied research activities to enable sustainable solutions to be found in the food, health, and environmental sectors.

-With 6 of its marine research infrastructures involved in the project, EMBRC brings its expertise in FAIR data management, data integration, data policies, trainings and ABS principles and legislations.
-The RI is involved in WP3, WP4, WP6, WP8 and WP11 and will work to provide specialized expertise to bring the capabilities of big science projects to the wider research community and direct access to FAIR data and tools in a cloud environment.
-EMBRC will also address data policies and overall creating an open, continent-scale, collaborative and interdisciplinary environment for data science to help create a solution to the problem EOSC-Life is tackling.Website
+By involving 6 of its marine research infrastructures in the project, EMBRC brings its expertise in FAIR data management, data integration, data policies, trainings, and ABS principles and legislations.
+The RI is involved in WP3, WP4, WP6, WP8, and WP11, providing specialised expertise that brings the capabilities of big science projects to the wider research community and ensures direct access to FAIR data and tools in a cloud environment.
+EMBRC is also addressing data policies and creating an open, continent-scale, collaborative, and interdisciplinary environment for data science to help find a solution to the problem EOSC-Life is tackling.Website

-Within the framework of EOSC-Life, EMPHASIS will enable interoperability of plant phenotyping data according to the FAIR principle, making them re-useable for the plant phenotyping community and beyond.
-In addition, EMPHASIS will develop data analysis tools to address specific scientific challenges related to plant sciences in general, plant breeding, and development of technologies including imaging, robotics and automation.
-In its activities, EMPHASIS will build on existing initiatives to make data management FAIR such as MIAPPE and BrAPI, which will directly contribute to the development of joint standards and ontologies as well as incorporation of both plant genetic and phenomic information.
-EMPHASIS is involved in four Work Packages of EOSC-Life (WP 1, WP 2, WP 3, WP 8) and will demonstrate how to link phenomics and other omics data.Website
+EMPHASIS works within the project to enable the interoperability of plant phenotyping data according to the FAIR principle, making them re-useable for the plant phenotyping and other communities.
+In addition, EMPHASIS is developing data analysis tools to address specific scientific challenges related to the plant sciences and, specifically, plant breeding, and developing supportive technologies that include imaging, robotics, and automation.
+In its activities, EMPHASIS is building on existing initiatives to make data management FAIR, such as MIAPPE and BrAPI, which directly contribute to the development of joint standards and ontologies as well as the incorporation of both plant genetic and phenomic information.
+EMPHASIS is involved in four Work Packages of EOSC-Life (WP 1, WP 2, WP 3, WP 8) and is clearly demonstrating how to link phenomics and other -omics data.Website